Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Discussion and outlook

 We turn to a discussion of some directions for future development.
-An important limitation of the quantization scheme presented here is its restriction to linear field theories.
-On the other hand, there exists a considerable body of knowledge on the geometric quantization of non-linear theories \cite{Woo:geomquant}, although much of it is restricted to mechanical systems that are not field theories.
-Nevertheless, it is probably not too difficult to transfer some of this to the quantization on hypersurfaces in the present context.
+An important limitation of the quantization scheme presented here is its restriction to linear f\/ield theories.
+On the other hand, there exists a considerable body of knowledge on the geometric quantization of non-linear theories \cite{Woo:geomquant}, although much of it is restricted to mechanical systems that are not f\/ield theories.
+Nevertheless, it is probably not too dif\/f\/icult to transfer some of this to the quantization on hypersurfaces in the present context.
 What is less clear, however, is how to generalize appropriately the amplitude map (\ref{eq:aint}).
 It is probable that an integral over classical solutions will not do in this case.
 Perhaps a ``mixed'' quantization, where some aspects of the Feynman path integral are taken over might be envisaged.
-To this end it would certainly be desirable to develop a detailed understanding of the relation to other quantization schemes, such as the Schrödinger-Feynman one.
+To this end it would certainly be desirable to develop a detailed understanding of the relation to other quantization schemes, such as the Schr\"odinger--Feynman one.

 Another ``defect'' of the present quantization scheme is its failure to include corners, i.e., hypersurfaces with boundaries.
-The fact that the axioms of Section~\ref{sec:axioms} differ little from those presented in \cite{Oe:2dqym} makes this perhaps surprising.
+The fact that the axioms of Section~\ref{sec:axioms} dif\/fer little from those presented in~\cite{Oe:2dqym} makes this perhaps surprising.
 Indeed, no drastic changes might seem to be necessary for the implementation of corners in the present scheme.
-However, there are some subtle difficulties, which suggest that the form that corners were implemented in the axioms in \cite{Oe:2dqym} might need to be generalized.
+However, there are some subtle dif\/f\/iculties, which suggest that the form that corners were implemented in the axioms in~\cite{Oe:2dqym} might need to be generalized.
 In particular, it might be that the state spaces associated to hypersurfaces with boundaries should not in general be required to be complex Hilbert spaces.
-Notice that this would not be in conflict with the probability interpretation of the GBF \cite{Oe:GBQFT,Oe:probgbf}.
+Notice that this would not be in conf\/lict with the probability interpretation of the GBF~\cite{Oe:GBQFT,Oe:probgbf}.
 The latter only applies to hypersurfaces that are boundaries and are hence closed.
 This makes us free to contemplate associating weaker structures to hypersurfaces with boundaries.